bintzpress/wordpress-development-stack/README.md

 necessary because docker uses the same container names between runs.
 This will mean that they'll keep the same mount points unless they are removed using prune.
 They'll be recreated when you connect in VS Code again.

+## About Me

+My name is Brian Bintz.
+I am a freelance writer, developer, and trainer.
+Check out my profile on [GitHub](https://www.github.com/bintzpress) for more details on me.
+If you have any issues with this project please contact me at brian@bintzpress.com.